 A streamlined fitting process is one of the biggest advantages of working with high-impact acrylics and digital workflows.
 By embracing technology, you can deliver a better patient experience from the first conversation to the final placement.
 The process is predictable, precise, and far more comfortable for everyone involved.
 It breaks down into three key phases that ensure a successful outcome and a happy patient.

-The Initial Consultation and Patient Assessment
+Step 1: The Consultation and Assessment

 Everything starts with a thorough patient consultation.
 This initial meeting is your chance to understand the patient's oral health, listen to their concerns, and manage their expectations.
 A clear conversation at this stage is the foundation for a successful denture fitting process.
 You can discuss their aesthetic goals, functional needs, and any past experiences with dentures.
 This is also the time for a complete assessment of their oral anatomy.
 By gathering this information upfront, you can create a clear treatment plan and build the trust needed for a great final result.